-The External Reporting Board has released the following standards and amendments which are not yet effective but will be relevant to the Banking Group.
+The External Reporting Board has released a number of standards and amendments which are effective for annual periods beginning after 1 January 2013.
 These standards and amendments have not been adopted early and are excluded from application to these financial statements.
+Those which may be relevant to the Group are set out below.

-NZ IFRS 9 (2009) Financial instruments (approved November 2009) and NZ IFRS 9 (2010) Financial instruments (approved November 2010)
+• NZ IFRS 9 (2009) Financial instruments, NZ IFRS 9 (2010) Financial instruments, and NZ IFRS 9 (2013)